 This course presents a comprehensive, in-depth study of the dramatic form.
 The literature for the course ranges from Greek drama to the Theater of the Absurd.
 A large number of plays are considered in order that students may have a broad base of reference for critical evaluation.
+Prerequisites: EN 201 or EN 202

-$EN~380.~African-American~Contemporary~Writers~from~1970\\--Present~(3~credit~hours)$
+EN 380.
+African-American Contemporary Writers from 1970-Present (3 credit hours)